flamesoft/first-sinatra/README.md

 This is the homework for trying Sinatra in CraftAcademy.

+**Question**
-** Google each and every one of the gems in the :development, :test group of your Gemfile.
+Google each and every one of the gems in the :development, :test group of your Gemfile.
 Try the following searches: ruby gem capybara ruby launchy gem etc...What are these gems and what do they do?
 Can you see why we have included them?
-Write a short description with an explanation of each gem and add it to this small projects README.**
+Write a short description with an explanation of each gem and add it to this small projects README.

 **Answer:**
 gem 'sinatra' - Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort.